 CGS - Michael Smith Foreign Study Supplements (CGS-MSFSS)

-A Supplement of up to $6,000 is awarded to help offset the costs of undertaking research studies outside Canada for a defined period of no less than three (3) months and no more than six (6) months.
+A Supplement of up to $6,000 is awarded to help offset the costs of undertaking research studies outside Canada for a defined period of 3-6 months.

 The CGS award must be active at the time the research study abroad begins.